aniketjainwork-cmd/EmotionRecognition/README.md

-# Emotion Recognition Application
+# 🎭 Emotion Recognition Application

-A real-time emotion detection system that uses your webcam to detect and classify emotions from facial expressions.
+A real-time emotion detection system with **Desktop** and **Web** versions that uses your webcam to detect and classify emotions from facial expressions.

+## 🌟 Two Ways to Use

+### 🖥️ Desktop Application
+- Standalone OpenCV-based application
+- Direct camera access
+- Fast and lightweight
+- No server setup required

+### 🌐 Web Application
+- Browser-based interface
+- Beautiful modern UI
+- Accessible from any device
+- Real-time WebSocket communication

+---

 ## Features